 Here’s another statistic to highlight the growing popularity of mobile usage and it revolves around the increasing share of website traffic from mobile devices.

 At the start of 2015, less than one-third (31.16 percent) of the global web traffic came from mobile devices.
-Fast forward to less than five years later to the final quarter of the decade and that number has skyrocketed to 52.6 percent, marking a 68.8 percent jump (Statista, 2019).
+Fast forward to just six years later to the start of 2021 and that number has skyrocketed to 54.8 percent, marking a 75.9 percent jump (Statista, 2021).

-In fact, for three years now, mobile traffic has consistently accounted for around 50 percent of the total website traffic worldwide.
+In fact, since the third quarter of 2019, mobile traffic has consistently accounted for more than half of the total website traffic worldwide.

 And with the emergence of 5G technology, which will bring about much quicker internet speeds and connections, we can expect mobile traffic to continue growing.
-In line with that, experts are also expecting mobile data traffic worldwide to increase five-fold by the end of 2024.
+In line with that, experts are expecting the average smartphone data usage to increase from 10GB (at the end of 2020) to 35GB by 2026.

 7. Mobile Time Spent With Digital Media